ghga-de/hexkit/README.md

 service's ports and the general-purpose protocols (in addition to implementing the domain functionality of the service, of course).

 Hexkit is designed as a general-purpose library.
-However, currently, it only contains a very limited collection of protocol-provider pairs that are of immediate interest to the authors.
+However, it currently contains only a limited collection of protocol-provider pairs that are of immediate interest to the authors.
 We like to add support for more protocols and technologies over time.

 The following protocols and providers are currently available: